-Youssef was also involved in improving the UX of Intercom's filter feature.
+Youssef was also involved in improving the UX of Intercom's user list filter feature.
 With large and expansive sets of user attributes, it was important to maintain the power of this feature, while simplifying the process of using it.

 Transforms the way brands connect and interact with customers.

 Swrve powers some of the world's leading app businesses, handling billions of daily events across iOS, Android, Windows10 and Unity.

 Youssef joined Swrve as their first product designer.
 It was his responsibility to bring a sense of uniformity and clarity to their rapidly expanding product offering.
 This involved understanding the needs of Swrve's customers.
 The challenge was to merge Swrve's rapidly forming business needs into the information architecture, user experience and brand of Swrve's core product.

 Many low–fidelity iterations were required in the early stages of this project.
 This helped define the UX Architecture going forward.